alexbaretta/gpu_algos/README.md

 the output of the GPU algorithm vs a plain-vanilla C++ implementation.
 The driver program will also time both the GPU and C++ versions of the algorithm and compute the speedup.

+## Project status

+CUDA is well supported, with 19 algorithms provided as C++ header files.
+For some of these algorithms, multiple implementations are provided, than can be selected with the `gpu_algo` parameter to the kernel class.

+HIP is in a state of relative disrepair, as I do not have an AMD GPU on my main development server but on a separate server.
+This makes it time consuming for me to develop both the CUDA and HIP codebases at the same time.
+Nonetheless, I plan to gradually bring the HIP codebase up to par with CUDA, to the extent possible, acknowledging that some algorithms might not be available.
+For instance, CUTLASS does not officially support HIP.

+Python bindings are not currently available in the master branch, but I am working on them in a development branch.
+Now that the C++ APIs have stabilized, I should be able to get the Python part of the codebase to a level where it could be merged.

+Contributions to the GPU Algos project are more than welcome.

 ## Project Structure
 ```
 .